- SAP recently had major layoffs in its HANA group.

 - For Prospects Looking at HANA: Stop any HANA purchases.
 If even 1/2 of the things we have documented on HANA were true, that should be enough to stall any HANA purchase.

 - For Current Customers of HANA: The promised stabilization of HANA is not coming.
-If HANA is sitting under BW, then it will in most cases make sense to keep it.
+If HANA is sitting under BW, then it will, in most cases, make sense to keep it.
 If HANA is sitting under other non-analytics applications, it should be removed.

 - For Prospects Looking at S/4HANA: Customers should communicate to SAP that there is no way they will move to S/4HANA until it is opened up to other databases.
 We predicted S/4HANA would open to other databases in the article Why SAP Will Have to Backtrack on HANA. , which was written in 2016.
 All the leverage resides with customers as S/4HANA is still not ready to be implemented, so customers should wait on S/4HANA in any case.
 If enough customers push back, SAP will change its tune and port S/4HANA to AnyDB.
-And when this does happen it will be introduced by Bill McDermott as either “showing empathy for” or “listening to” customers.
-If there were any truly independent SAP user groups in the world, they would advocate for this.
+And when this does happen, it will be introduced by Bill McDermott as either “showing empathy for” or “listening to” customers.
+If there were any genuinely independent SAP user groups in the world, they would advocate for this.
 But none of the user groups have enough independence to do so.

 Tips for Job Seekers on HANA

 Because of HANA’s technological limitations, HANA will have a hard time growing out of this area.
-Many companies that had plans to extend HANA from BW, halted those plans as they learned more about HANA.
+Many companies that had plans to extend HANA from BW halted those plans as they learned more about HANA.

 HANA is the 20th most popular database according to DB Engines, but this overstates HANA’s popularity because part of DB Engine’s measurement method is to account for media mentions, which are exaggerated for HANA due to SAP’s marketing spend.
 For years HANA coasted on promises and hype, and that can’t continue forever.
 SAP can only allow HANA to disappoint so many customers before it risks its core business.
-Therefore, unless resources have a substantial amount of HANA experience on their resume already, it is something that makes sense to steer clear of making a focus for one’s career.
+Therefore, unless resources have a substantial amount of HANA experience on their resume already, it is something that makes sense to steer clear of making a focus on one’s career.

-To find out what these changes mean for SAP development, see this article Brightwork Notice: Changes in SAP Development Strategy.
+To find out what these changes mean for SAP development, see this article, Brightwork Notice: Changes in SAP Development Strategy.